 How we do snacks

-I’ve found that they would love to snack ALL day, especially on crackers or bread!
-When I allow it they don’t want the lunch I make or dinner because they are full.
-The solution to this for us has been simple.
-When we are at home (which is most the time) I’ll offer them a fruit or a vegetable.
-Other times I’ll make a smoothie.
+My kids would love to snack ALL day, especially on crackers or bread!
+When I allow it, they don’t want the lunch I make or dinner because they are full.